Abandoned & Little-Known Airfields

 The 1976 USGS topo map depicted Chipley Municipal Airport as having 2 perpendicular runways.

-was on the December 1976 New Orleans Sectional Chart (according to Chris Kennedy).
+The last aeronautical chart depiction which has been located of the Chipley Airport was on the December 1976 New Orleans Sectional Chart (according to Chris Kennedy).

 Lindy Kirkland recalled of the Chipley Airport, “I flew from it several times with a friend in the summer of 1981.